Joseph-009/Healthcare-provider-analysis/Healthcare provider analysis.md

 ## Conclusion
 ___
-After completing the analysis, I found that certain rural and underserved urban areas have significant shortages of primary care providers, particularly in the categories of nurse practitioners and physician assistants.
-Regions such as the Midwest and certain Southern states exhibited lower ratios of primary care providers to population, indicating potential areas for policy intervention and resource reallocation.
+After completing the analysis, I found that certain rural and underserved urban areas have significant shortages of primary care providers particularly in the categories of nurse practitioners and physician assistants.
+Regions such as the Midwest and certain Southern states exhibited lower ratios of primary care providers to population indicating potential areas for policy intervention and resource reallocation.

 These insights will help healthcare organizations and policymakers to develop targeted strategies for recruiting and retaining healthcare providers in underserved areas, ultimately improving access to primary care and overall health outcomes.